A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

-My time in South Africa and Zambia have had a profound impact on my professional development.
+My time in South Africa and Zambia has had a profound impact on my professional development.
 Both trips are often the first topics of conversation in interviews that I have conducted, it helps me stand out from the pack and has gotten me the opportunity to be a lab manager at Wake Forest Baptist Medical Center.
 I am also, currently in the process of applying to medical school.
-My time in Africa has taught me a great deal about medicine and helped me develop a worldwide view healthcare.
-Additionally, I have made an immeasurable amount of long lasting personal relationships.
+My time in Africa has taught me a great deal about medicine and helped me develop a worldwide view of healthcare.
+Additionally, I have made an immeasurable amount of long-lasting personal relationships.
 This vast network of friends and future colleagues could help to pave the way for multiple advancements in the field of science.
-My involvement in these trips have helped me grow and mature and have provided me with the greatest blessings in life.
-It’s not often that you hear that about a clinical shadowing internship but it is absolutely true.
-These programs helped me to develop a world view and expanded my horizons and positioned me to become a global future leader.
+My involvement in these trips has helped me grow and mature and has provided me with the greatest blessings in life.
+It’s not often that you hear that about a clinical shadowing internship, but it is true.
+These programs helped me to develop a worldview and expanded my horizons and positioned me to become a global future leader.
 I don’t know any two programs that better exemplify this vision.
-Chirayu Patel, Research Technician, Wake Forest Medical Center

 Pursuing a career in health/medicine is demanding and the selection process is highly competitive.
-If you are sold out on becoming a great medial professional – you cannot afford to miss this opportunity for anything!
+If you are sold out on becoming a great medical professional – you cannot afford to miss this opportunity for anything!

-Register now – registration close on January 31, 2017!
+Register now – registration close on March 30, 2024!

 The Registration and Selection Process:

-- Register and submit the letter of recommendation
+- Register and submit the letter of recommendation.

-- We will then get back to you within 24 hours to inform you whether your application has gone through or not
+- We will then get back to you within 24 hours to inform you whether your application has gone through or not.

 - If you are accepted, you need to pay the deposit within 24 hours of your acceptance to secure a spot.

-- The balance should be paid by April 1, 2017
+- The balance should be paid by April 1, 2024

-Registered applicants will receive invoices for the tuition fee from Apprentice Corporation for an amount totaling $5250 (USD)
+Registered applicants will receive invoices for the tuition fee from Apprentice Corporation for an amount totaling $4550 (USD)

-Settle the program fee due April 1, 2017 ($5300): CLICK HERE
+Settle the program fee due April 1, 2024 ($2250)

-Looking forward seeing you there!
+Looking forward to seeing you there!

-Prof Chishimba Nathan Mowa, Dr Anton Scheepers and the Apprentice Doctor Team
+Prof Chishimba Nathan Mowa, Dr. Anton Scheepers, and the Apprentice Doctor Team

-In association with the Levy Mwanawasa Hospital – Lusaka, Zambia.
+In association with the Livingstone Central, Zambia.